St Martin, Anguilla and St Barths Crewed Yacht Itinerary

 Day 6: Colombier

-Sail around the harbor to Anse de Colombier, where you’ll find a splendid beach that is only accessible by sea or a 20-minute walk along a winding pathway from Flamand, this could explain the peace and quiet found there.
-Colombier is idyllic and a favorite spot for dolphins.
+Sail around the harbour to Anse de Colombier, where you’ll find a splendid beach that is only accessible by sea or a 20-minute walk along a winding pathway from Flamand, this could explain the peace and quiet found there.
+Colombier is idyllic and a favourite spot for dolphins.
 Colombier is a quiet anchorage where you can snorkel, kayak or relax in the sunshine.
-Stay here and enjoy the peace and tranquility.
+Stay here and enjoy the peace and tranquillity.

 Day 7: St Martin

 Sail to Philipsburg, St Martin, only a couple of hours away for a shopping spree, or sail on to Simpson Bay where you can visit some of the many casinos and piano bars.
 For an early start, the following day enjoy a nice sail back along the west coast of St Martin to Marigot for the last evening on board.

 Day 8: St Martin